Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 Other cells, such as those in the liver, kidneys, muscles, or heart, can use both energy sources.

-While the body stores fat as triglycerides, carbohydrates are stored in the form of glycogen.
+While the body stores fat as triglycerides, carbohydrates are stored as glycogen.

 This molecule consists of glucose chains and water.
 Glycogen is stored primarily in the liver and partially in skeletal muscle.

-When glycogen is no longer available, the body must draw on fat reserves.
+The body must draw on fat reserves when glycogen is no longer available.
 For this purpose, triglycerides from the fat cells enter the liver, where they are broken down.

 In addition to fatty acid chains, glycerol is produced, which your body can convert into glucose for the brain.